Vietnam.vn - Nền tảng quảng bá Việt Nam

 World - A series of

-Ukrainian President Volodymyr Zelensky responded to another wave of Russian missile attacks on April 11, 2024, tweeting: “We need air defense systems and other defense support, not blind eyes and long discussions.”
+Ukrainian President Volodymyr Zelensky responded to another wave of Russian missile attacks on April 11, 2024, tweeting: “We need air defense systems and other defense support, not turning a blind eye and long discussions.”
 Photo: Getty Images

-House Majority Leader Steve Scalise told reporters on April 11 that no agreement has been reached on advancing an aid package for Ukraine as talks between House Speaker Mike Johnson and the White House continue.
+US House Majority Leader Steve Scalise told reporters on April 11 that no agreement has been reached on advancing an aid package for Ukraine as negotiations between US House Speaker Mike Johnson and the White House continue.

-Scalise told reporters that Johnson was negotiating a package different from the $60 billion Ukraine aid package that the Senate passed on Feb.
-13 and included some Republican demands, the AP reported.
+Mr. Scalise told reporters that Mr. Johnson was negotiating a different package from the $60 billion Ukraine aid package that the Senate passed on February 13 and included some of the Republican demands, the AP reported.

-The Republican lawmaker did not provide details on what concessions House Democrats and the Biden administration would have to make for the aid package to come up for a vote.
+The Republican lawmaker did not provide details on what concessions House Democrats and the Biden administration would have to make for the aid package to come to a vote.

-Leaders in neighboring Canada, however, continue to express confidence that the United States will eventually provide support to Ukraine.
-Canadian Defense Minister Bill Blair recently called the legislative impasse in Washington, DC, “a roadblock in the way.”
+Leaders in neighboring Canada, however, continue to express confidence that the US will eventually provide support to Ukraine, with Canadian Defense Minister Bill Blair recently calling the legislative gridlock in Washington, DC, “a roadblock in the road.”

-“I have worked with the Americans for a very long time, and I judge the character of the people I work with to be strong and resolute, and they are absolutely committed to supporting Ukraine,” Blair said, adding that he did not know anyone more “committed to defending Ukraine” than his counterpart, US Defense Secretary Lloyd Austin.
+“I have worked with the Americans for a very long time, and I judge the character of the people I work with to be strong and resolute, and they are absolutely committed to supporting Ukraine,” Mr. Blair said, adding that he did not know anyone “more committed to defending Ukraine” than his counterpart, US Defense Secretary Lloyd Austin.

-But Mr. Austin is not the one who decides the fate of the additional aid package to Ukraine.
-Only Mr. Johnson can bring the bill to a vote, and the top Republican lawmaker cannot do so because he is still caught in the middle of divisions within his own party.
+But Mr. Austin is not the one to decide the fate of the additional aid package to Ukraine.
+Only Mr. Johnson can bring the bill to a vote, and the top Republican lawmaker cannot do so while he remains caught in the middle of divisions within his own party.

 World - A series of

-Ukrainian soldiers practice evacuating wounded people, in central Ukraine, March 2024.
+Ukrainian soldiers practice evacuating the wounded, in central Ukraine, March 2024.
 Photo: Getty Images

-A spokesman for Mr Blair confirmed on April 11 that the Canadian defence minister had not had any conversations with Mr Johnson or other leaders in the US Congress about Ukraine.
-The spokesman added that Mr Blair had no plans to have such conversations “at this time”.
+A spokesman for Mr Blair confirmed on April 11 that the Canadian defense minister had not had any conversations with Mr Johnson or other congressional leaders about Ukraine.
+The spokesman added that Mr Blair had no plans to have such conversations “at this time.”

-Canadian Foreign Minister Melanie Joly was contacted by Global News to ask whether she had reached out to U.S. lawmakers to press for aid.
-Other “hardline” allies of Ukraine, including U.K. Foreign Secretary David Cameron and Polish Prime Minister Donald Tusk, have publicly called on Johnson to act.
-However, a scheduled meeting between Cameron and Johnson was canceled due to scheduling issues.
+Canadian Foreign Minister Melanie Joly was contacted by Global News to ask whether she had contacted US lawmakers to press for aid.
+Other “hardline allies” of Ukraine, including UK Foreign Secretary David Cameron and Polish Prime Minister Donald Tusk, have publicly called on Johnson to act.
+However, a scheduled meeting between Cameron and Johnson was cancelled due to scheduling issues.

 Political pressure is mounting as military officials point to contrasting situations on both sides of the conflict: Ukraine is running out of ammunition and manpower, while Russia is building up its defense industrial base at a faster pace than before.

-Russia, by contrast, is expected to have a 10:1 advantage in artillery shells “within weeks,” Cavoli added.
+By contrast, Russia is expected to have a 10:1 advantage in artillery shells “within weeks,” Mr. Cavoli added.

 “Based on my experience in over 37 years of service in the US Army, if one side can fire and the other side can’t fire back, the side that can’t fire back loses,” the top US general said.
 “So the stakes are very high.”